 Yiu joined Watsi on February 21st, 2016.
-Six years ago, Yiu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Yiu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Yiu's most recent donation supported Greyson, a man from Malawi, to fund prostate surgery.

 Yiu has funded healthcare for 36 patients in 12 countries.